Ropv30/Stuff/README.md

-# blacky-s-official-css-bhop-timer
+# blacky-official-css-bhop-timer

-Still functional in 08-2018
+Still functional in 08-2018, version 1-8-3
 The reason i'm sharing this is that cs:source is dead

 Indisputeble the best bhop timer ever made for source, but nowhere to be found online.